 PARP is short for Poly (ADP-ribose) polymerase.
 It is a protein that helps damaged cells to repair themselves.
 Olaparib stops PARP working.

 Cancer cells with a change in the BRCA gene rely on PARP to keep their DNA healthy.
 So, when olaparib stops PARP from repairing DNA damage, the cancer cells die.

 This type of drug is called a cancer growth blocker.

 How you have it

-Olaparib comes as capsules.
+Olaparib comes as both capsules and tablets.
 You usually take them two times a day, 12 hours apart.
 How you take them depends on whether you are taking capsules or tablets.